Resources

 July 2018 | The Hiding Place by Corrie ten Boom

 Follow the courageous true story of Corrie ten Boom and her family as they hide Jewish people from Nazi forces during WWII in the Netherlands.
-For more than 45 years her story has encouraged believers in dark times that they should “Never be afraid to trust an unknown future to a known God.”
+Her story has encouraged believers in dark times that they should “Never be afraid to trust an unknown future to a known God.”

 June 2018 | Humility by C.J.
 Mahaney